Postmodern psychology

 Postmodern psychology is an approach to psychology that questions whether an ultimate or singular version of truth is actually possible within its field.

-It also challenges the modernist view of psychology as the science of the individual, in favour of seeing humans as a cultural/communal product, dominated by language rather than by an inner self.
+It challenges the modernist view of psychology as the science of the individual, in favour of seeing humans as a cultural/communal product, dominated by language rather than by an inner self.

 Characteristics

 Postmodern psychology relies on using a range of different methodologies rather than a singular approach, to embrace the complexity of reality and avoid oversimplification.
 Post-modernism challenges a systematic, analytical approach to the understanding of the human psyche, as inherently flawed by the impossibility of taking a detached, 'objective' position; and favours instead a transmutable position which may maintain the possibility of taking conceptual hold of a self that is itself decentered.

 Some would maintain that the very project of a postmodern psychology is self-contradictory, in the wake of the deconstruction of the unified self - the fading or aphanisis of the subject that psychology is traditionally supposed to investigate.